On Air Now

 ‘Lover’, which was released in 2019, was the first album Taylor fully owned.

-Taylor can now officially begin working on the re-recording of 'Reputation', which was released in 2017.
+As of November 2022, Taylor can officially begin working on the re-recording of 'Reputation', which was released in 2017.
 She reportedly had to wait until November 2022 to legally re-record the music.

 The reason for this is likely due to a common clause in contracts which says songs can’t be rerecorded until “the later of two years following the expiration of the agreement or five years after the commercial release,” according to Rolling Stone.